 “Why you come to my country?’
 I said I’m not coming to your country, I just cross your country.
 Why must you come to my land?
 You motherfucker.”

-One officer then spat on the respondent.
+One officer then allegedly spat on the respondent.

-Afterward, the group of 11 was ordered to line up.
+Afterwards, the group of 11 was ordered to line up.
 Two of the Macedonian officers formed a passage by standing opposite each other in front of the van.
 Each member of the group had to walk through one by one.
 The two officers hit each person repeatedly with their batons.
 When the respondent had to pass through he tried to protect himself by holding his arms around his head.
 Consequently, he was hit on his arms and shoulders.
 This resulted in broken bones in his left arm and the dislocation of his right shoulder.
 The other people did not suffer any substantial injuries.
 The respondent asserted how ‘his bad luck’ caused him the most severe injuries.
-He stated that the beatings did not go on for long but stressed the particular hard and quick strokes with the batons.
+He stated that the beatings did not go on for long but stressed the particularly hard and quick strokes with the batons.

 “They hit me again and again and again.
 One till two minutes.”

 Once the group was gathered in the van, they drove directly to the Greek-North Macedonian border.
 The respondent did not see the German officers and the other vehicles again.
 The exact location could not be verified.

 The van stopped at this particular border gate.
 The gate is right next to train tracks as the respondent confirmed.
 In recent years, the police of Greece and North Macedonia have created and maintained a fenced corridor at the border, using gates to closely control the movement of persons.
 More information on the gate can be found in the BVMN December 2020 report.

 One of the police officers opened the gateway.
 Before crossing into North Macedonia, each person was hit on the legs with batons by the three officers.

 “Here.
 In leg.
 Because he know [I‘m] very bad injured.”